bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 Firstly, decide what types of modules will perform data transformation and processing in the pipeline.
 The determined module types will help to clarify which streams are required for them.

-Secondly, find in the diagram what services are necessary for these types of streams.
+Secondly, find in the diagram at :ref:`Entities_Correlation` what services are necessary for these types of streams.

 Finally, when services are determined, it is easy to see what types of providers should be created.

 Start creating the infrastructure from providers, then proceed with services and then streams.

-Detailed instructions on stream creation can be found in the :ref:`Tutorial` (for creating infrastructure via REST API) or in the `UI Guide <http://streamjuggler.readthedocs.io/en/develop/SJ_UI_Guide.html>`_ for creating through the Web UI.
+Detailed instructions on stream creation can be found in the :ref:`Tutorial` (for creating infrastructure via REST API) or in the `UI Guide <http://streamjuggler.readthedocs.io/en/develop/SJ_UI_Guide.html>`_ for creating streams through the Web UI.